 There are seven emphasis tracks within the Applied Mathematical Sciences major:

 • Computer Science

 A degree in applied mathematical sciences opens the door to a wide variety of careers.
 Employers understand that a degree in mathematics means a student has been trained well in analytical reasoning and problem solving.
 Moreover, applied mathematical sciences majors with skills in scientific computing have the additional leverage of substantial computing experience.
 The market for applied mathematicians has usually been good, especially for those who can relate their mathematics to real world problems.
 In particular, applied mathematics majors familiar with concepts in management, biology, engineering, economics or the environmental sciences among others are well suited for many specialized positions.
 In addition, the breadth and rigor of this program provide an excellent preparation to teach mathematics at the elementary or high school levels.

-Current information regarding the requirements and program learning outcomes for the Applied Mathematical Sciences major can be found at the Office of the Registrar Catalog website.
+Current information regarding the requirements for the Applied Mathematical Sciences major can be found at the Office of the Registrar Catalog website.

 Applied Mathematics courses can be found at the Office of the Registrar Catalog Course website.